Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 52

 Which advice will the nurse give to the patient while administering diphenhydramine?

-A. "You should consume coffee frequently."
+"You should not consume alcohol."

-B. "You should not consume oral fluids."
+"You should not consume oral fluids."

-D. "You should not practice relaxation techniques."
+"You should not practice relaxation techniques."

 Question #22